Tahilalats: History

-In an interview with Antara News, Mursyid stated that he had been creating picture stories since he was child, unaware of the existence of comics.
-During his civil engineering studies in a polytechnic in Makassar, Mursyid became an illustrator for a local newspaper.
+In an interview with Antara News, Fadli stated that he had been creating picture stories since he was child, unaware of the existence of comics.
+During his civil engineering studies in a polytechnic in Makassar, Fadli became an illustrator for a local newspaper.
 Upon his graduation, he accepted a job offer from Jakarta-based social media company Dagelan.
-Mursyid's parents did not support his career choice until he got a stable income from it.
+Fadli's parents did not support his career choice until he got a stable income from it.
 During this time, he began publishing four-panel comics through Instagram account @tahilalats.
-The Webtoon's name is a play on "Tahilalat, an Indonesian for nevus, which is prominent on Mursyid's face.
+The Webtoon's name is a play on "Tahilalat, an Indonesian for nevus, which is prominent on Fadli's face.
 Its alternative name – Mind Blowon – is likewise a play on mind-blown and blo'on, an Indonesian slang for "dumb".

-Although Mursyid had begun publishing webcomics on his personal blog by 2013, it did not gain much attention.
-Contrary to the locally popular manga-styled webcomics of the time, Mursyid opted for a simpler style to deliver surreal stories that mirrored some Western webcomics.
+Although Fadli had begun publishing webcomics on his personal blog by 2013, it did not gain much attention.
+Contrary to the locally popular manga-styled webcomics of the time, Fadli opted for a simpler style to deliver surreal stories that mirrored some Western webcomics.

-Due to the webcomic's rising popularity in social media, Mursyid received and accepted an offer from Webtoon to become a contributor.
+Due to the webcomic's rising popularity in social media, Fadli received and accepted an offer from Webtoon to become a contributor.
 Later in December 2015, he went to South Korea along with other popular Indonesian webcomic authors, attending the 2015 Webtoonist Day.
 A collection of Tahilalats strips was released in form of physical comic book in April 2017.
 Published by Loveable Publishers, the comic book was released as a limited print.